BioDisco: Multi-agent hypothesis generation with dual-mode evidence, iterative feedback and temporal evaluation: Evaluation of LLM-Generated Hypotheses

-To evaluate the contribution of each component to the framework, we compared \name{} against a series of ablated configurations.
-These included: \begin{enumerate} \item GPT-4.1 (baseline): a standalone single LLM, prompted without agentic structure or external tools. \item Multi-agent system: a system mirroring our architecture, but without iterative refinement or knowledge interfaces. \item Multi-agent + tools: a system with access to the literature and KG interfaces but without iterative refinement. \item Multi-agent + refine: a system with an iterative refinement loop, but without access to knowledge interfaces. \item \name{}: the full system described in \S~2. \end{enumerate} Leveraging the established correlation between LLM-based evaluators and human expert judgements \citep{lu_ai-scientist_2024}, we employed a dedicated pairwise LLM evaluator, rather than direct scoring of individual hypotheses.
+To evaluate the contribution of each component to the framework, we compared \biodisco{} against a series of ablated configurations.
+These included: \begin{enumerate} \item GPT-4.1 (baseline): a standalone single LLM, prompted without agentic structure or external tools. \item Multi-agent system: a system mirroring our architecture, but without iterative refinement or knowledge interfaces. \item Multi-agent + tools: a system with access to the literature and KG interfaces but without iterative refinement. \item Multi-agent + refine: a system with an iterative refinement loop, but without access to knowledge interfaces. \item \biodisco{}: the full system described in \S~2. \end{enumerate} For a direct comparison with other biomedical agentic systems, we also generated a series of hypotheses with Biomni \citep{huang_biomni_2025}: \begin{enumerate}[resume] \item Biomni: a general-purpose biomedical AI agent, based on GPT-4.1, with access to various bioinformatics tools but no predefined workflow or iteration loop. \end{enumerate}

+Leveraging the established correlation between LLM-based evaluators and human expert judgements \citep{lu_ai-scientist_2024}, we employed a dedicated pairwise LLM evaluator, rather than direct scoring of individual hypotheses.

 Each of the systems was given 100 inputs spanning a diversity of topics, from oncology to ageing and cellular senescence, generating one hypothesis per input.
 For every pair of generated hypotheses from different configurations, an LLM judge selected its preferred candidate (or declared a tie) for each of four metrics: \emph{novelty}, \emph{relevance}, \emph{verifiability} and \emph{significance} \citep[from][]{qi_colm_2024}.